thebabalola/3mtt-SE_Capstone_Project/readME.md

 ## Customization

-- To change the color scheme, modify the CSS variables in the `:root` selector in both `styles.css` and `dashboard.css`.
+- To change the color scheme, modify the CSS variables in the `:root` selector in the`styles.css`
 - To add or modify features, edit the respective HTML, CSS, and JavaScript files.